aurora.pipelines package

 • tf_cls (mt_metadata.transfer_functions.TF) – TF object

-aurora.pipelines.process_mth5.process_tf_decimation_level(config: Processing, i_dec_level: int, local_stft_obj: Dataset, remote_stft_obj: Dataset | None, units='MT')[source]
+aurora.pipelines.process_mth5.process_tf_decimation_level(config: Processing, i_dec_level: int, local_stft_obj: Dataset, remote_stft_obj: Dataset | None, weights: Tuple[str] | None = None, units='MT')[source]

 Processing pipeline for a single decimation_level

-TODO: Add a check that the processing config sample rates agree with the data TODO: Add units to local_stft_obj, remote_stft_obj sampling rates otherwise raise Exception This method can be single station or remote based on the process cfg
+TODO: Add units to local_stft_obj, remote_stft_obj TODO: This is the method that should be accessing weights This method can be single station or remote based on the process cfg

 Parameters: